-- Widget Name.
-Enter a title for the widget.
-This title is displayed in the header that appears at the top of the widget.
-If you leave the default value of "{auto}" in this field, SL1 will automatically generate a title for the widget based on what is currently being displayed in the widget. - Widget Refresh Rate.
+- Widget Refresh Rate.
 Specify how frequently the widget will be automatically updated with new data.
 The choices are: - Widget Default.
 The widget will refresh at its default refresh rate, as defined by the widget developer.
-You can view and edit the default refresh rate in the Dashboard Widgets page (System > Customize > Dashboard WidgetsSystem > Customize > Classic Dashboard Widgets) by selecting the wrench icon ( - o Auto-refresh disabled.
+You can view and edit the default refresh rate in the Dashboard Widgets page (System - > Customize > Classic Dashboard Widgets) by selecting the wrench icon () for a widget. - Auto-refresh disabled.
 The widget will not automatically refresh. - o 1 minute.
-The widget will automatically refresh every minute. - 5 minutes.
-The widget will automatically refresh every 5 minutes. - 10 minutes.
-The widget will automatically refresh every 10 minutes. - 15 minutes.
-The widget will automatically refresh every 15 minutes.

-- o 30 minutes.
-The widget will automatically refresh every 30 minutes. - 45 minutes.
+The widget will automatically refresh every minute. - o 5 minutes.
+The widget will automatically refresh every 5 minutes. - o 10 minutes.
+The widget will automatically refresh every 10 minutes. - o 15 minutes.
+The widget will automatically refresh every 15 minutes. - o 30 minutes.
+The widget will automatically refresh every 30 minutes. - o 45 minutes.
 The widget will automatically refresh every 45 minutes. - o 1 hour.
 The widget will automatically refresh once an hour.